 Technological aptitude

-Construction craft workers need good organization skills to stay on top of tasks.
+Construction craft workers need good organizational skills to stay on top of tasks.
 Construction management software greatly assists in this regard but workers still need to be capable of learning these programs and integrating them into their workflow.

 How Bridgit Bench helps construction craft workers